zzzeek/nova_poc/README.rst

 Win #2 - Persist Objects Directly without the Unit of Work
 ----------------------------------------------------------

-For the second win, we explore a pattern that is intrinsic to the Openstack API approach, which is that there are a lot of short "save this object" methods.
+This second win was oddly not as dramatic as I'd hoped, however it is helpful and easy to implement nonetheless.
+Openstack applications seem to rely a lot on a pattern that involves short "save this object" methods.
 When I first looked at oslo.db and saw that there is actually a ``.save()`` method tacked onto the base model class.
 This pattern is one that I mention a lot in my talks, as I'm trying to sell the unit of work pattern as a more sophisticated